skelsec/pypykatz/README.md

 # pypykatz
-Mimikatz implementation in pure Python. -offline minidump parsing currently-
+Mimikatz implementation in pure Python. -optimized for offline persing, but has options for live credential dumping as well-
 Runs on all OS's which support python>=3.6

 ## Installing